Rho Ophiuchi: System

 The central system is known as Rho Ophiuchi AB.
 It consists of three blue-colored subgiants or main-sequence stars, designated Rho Ophiuchi Aa, Ab and B, respectively.
 Rho Ophiuchi A is a spectroscopic binary with an orbital period of 88 days and an orbital separation of 1.1 astronomical units.
 Farther away is the B companion, a visual binary whose sky-projected distance from the inner pair appears to be 3.1″, corresponding to a separation of at least 344 AU.
 However, the actual separation is larger, and the two take about 2,400 years to complete an orbit.
 The two stars dominate the radiation field around the Rho Ophiuchi cloud complex.

-Rho Ophiuchi A emits X-rays, and exhibits strong variability in emission over periods of about 1.2 days, corresponding to its rotation period.
-The X-ray variability is due to the strong magnetic field of the secondary companion, Rho Ophiuchi Ab, whose dipole strength is 4 kG.
+Rho Ophiuchi A emits weak X-rays due to the strong magnetic field of the secondary companion, Rho Ophiuchi Ab, whose dipole strength is 4 kG.
 Rho Ophiuchi B also emits X-rays at an intensity much higher than the expected for a B2V-type star, and appear to show flares on its light curve and spectrum, suggesting it may be an Algol-type system with a K-type companion.

 Several other stars are located close to Rho Ophiuchi AB.
 HD 147932 is located 2.5 arcminutes away (at least 17,000 AU), and is known as Rho Ophiuchi C. HD 147888 is located 2.82 arcminutes away (at least 19,000 AU), and is known as Rho Ophiuchi DE.
 Stars C and D are both B-type main-sequence stars, and D itself is another binary with an orbital period of around 680 years.